Hyde Park (SA)

 Residential development activity is lower than average in Hyde Park according to AreaSearch's national comparison of local real estate markets

-AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, indicates Hyde Park averaged approximately one new dwelling approval per year.
-Between financial years FY-21 and FY-25, an estimated seven homes were approved, with five more approved in FY-26 to date.
+Based on AreaSearch analysis of ABS building approval numbers, Hyde Park has averaged approximately one new dwelling approval per year.
+Over the past five financial years, from FY21 to FY25, an estimated seven homes were approved, with five more approved so far in FY26.

-This results in around 6.3 new residents arriving annually for each dwelling constructed over the past five financial years.
-Consequently, demand significantly exceeds new supply, typically leading to price growth and increased buyer competition.
-Developers target the premium market segment, constructing new properties at an average value of $576,000.
+This results in an average of 6.3 new residents arriving per year for each dwelling constructed during this period.
+Consequently, demand significantly exceeds new supply, which typically leads to price growth and increased buyer competition.
+The average construction cost value of new properties is $576,000, indicating that developers are targeting the premium market segment with higher-end properties.
 Compared to Greater Adelaide, Hyde Park has significantly less development activity, 74.0% below the regional average per person.
-This scarcity of new homes strengthens demand and prices for existing properties, though building activity has accelerated in recent years.
-However, this activity remains below national averages, reflecting the area's maturity and possible planning constraints.
+This scarcity of new homes typically strengthens demand and prices for existing properties, though building activity has accelerated in recent years.
+However, this activity remains below national averages, reflecting the area's maturity and suggesting possible planning constraints.

-New building activity shows an equal split between detached dwellings (50.0%) and townhouses or apartments (50.0%), offering affordable entry pathways and attracting downsizers, investors, and first-time purchasers.
-Hyde Park has a population density of approximately 578 people per approval, indicating a mature, established area.
-Population forecasts suggest Hyde Park will gain around 173 residents by 2041.
+New building activity shows an equal split between detached dwellings and townhouses or apartments, with 50.0% of each type being constructed.
+This skew towards compact living offers affordable entry pathways and attracts downsizers, investors, and first-time purchasers.
+Hyde Park has a population density of around 578 people per approval, indicating a mature, established area.
+Population forecasts suggest that Hyde Park will gain approximately 168 residents by the year 2041, according to the latest AreaSearch quarterly estimate.
 At current development rates, housing supply may struggle to match population growth, potentially heightening buyer competition and supporting price increases.

 Frequently Asked Questions - Development